abhinav-upadhyay/apropos_web/README.md

 `merge_netbsd_linux` branch.
 On linux `make -f Makefile.linux`, on NetBSD run `make` to compile it.
 Run `make install` to install the binaries or just copy the `apropos` binary to `/usr/bin`)

-Run `makemandb -fv` after building `apropos` in the above step.
+* Run `makemandb -fv` after building `apropos` in the above step.
 On NetBSD it should generate the man.db database in `/var/db/man.db`.
 On Linux it should be in `/var/man.db`.
 Copy this file to `/usr/local/apropos_web/<netbsd|linux>/man.db` (depending on NetBSD or Linux).

-Run gunicorn to serve the flask app, with something like:
+* Run gunicorn to serve the flask app, with something like:
 `gunicorn --workers 2 --bind unix:apropos_web.sock -m 500 --timeout 120 wsgi:app`

 (Consider making it an rc/init script to start it automatically on server startup).

 You can either make gunicorn serve the site directly, or setup a proxy with Nginx.

+* In case of issues, look into the config.py file, to see if any path is wrong for your system.
+Also, check the apropos_wsgi.log to see any exceptions from the flask application.